MarvinLavechin/daem/examples/transfer/semi_supervised/README.md

   --max_epochs 2000  --display_freq 50
 ```

+These images have been obtained by considering a segmentation loss lambda equal to 100.
 Now that the classifier is trained, the goal will be to learn a transfer function to turn mouse images into drosophila images, and then applying the pre-trained classifier.